 There are many tools available to make remote access possible.
 This article will highlight two of industry leaders – Splashtop and AnyDesk.
-We’ve done the legwork to save you the time from sifting through all the options available.
+We’ve done the legwork to save you time from sifting through all the options available.
 We’ll look at features, use cases as well as answer some common questions.

 Overview